Frederick Ziv: Ziv Television

-Ziv Television Productions trademarks included odd for the times twists on the genres of his shows, twists such as a crime-fighting underwater explorer (Lloyd Bridges as Sea Hunt's protagonist Mike Nelson) and Highway Patrol, starred Broderick Crawford as Dan Mathews, maybe the first crime drama to show that large urban regions were not the only places where criminals liked to roam.
+Ziv Television Productions trademarks included odd for the time twists on the genres of his shows, such as a crime-fighting underwater explorer (Lloyd Bridges as Sea Hunt's protagonist Mike Nelson) and Highway Patrol, starring Broderick Crawford as Dan Mathews, possibly the first crime drama to show that large urban regions were not the only places where criminals roamed.
 The company's closing logo, the name Ziv in large, Romanesque lettering, inside the frame of a television tube, was one of the most familiar sign-off logos of its time.

 Ziv's fortunes shifted almost overnight in the mid-1950s.
-In 1955, they were America's leading and largest independent producer, with a reported two thousand employees at one point and Ziv was able to buy his own television production studio, after years of leasing from the Hollywood studios.
-The following year, in 1956, the Big Three television networks, ABC, CBS and NBC, realized how successful they could be by syndicating their own previous hits, a negative move that cut deeply into the first-run syndication television market.
-Then Ziv began producing series for the networks, beginning with The West Point Story for CBS in the fall of that same year.
+In 1955, they were America's leading independent producer, with a reported two thousand employees, and Ziv was able to buy his own production studio after years of leasing from the Hollywood studios.
+The following year, in 1956, the Big Three television networks, ABC, CBS and NBC, realized how successful they could be by syndicating their own hits, a move that cut deeply into the first-run syndication television market.
+Then Ziv turned to producing series for the networks, beginning with The West Point Story for CBS in the fall of 1956.

 Network takeover

 By 1959, the networks began taking control of what went on the air from sponsors, a major result of the quiz show scandals that exploded that same year, but Ziv was very unhappy about it.
-"They demanded script and cast approvals." - he was quoted as saying.
+"They demanded script and cast approvals," he was quoted as saying.
 "You were just doing whatever the networks asked you to do, but that wasn't my type of operation.
 I didn’t care to become an employee for the networks."

 In 1960, Ziv sold 80% of his company to a group of investors and sold his own TV production subsidiary to United Artists renamed Ziv-United Artists, leaving the board of directors when United Artists decided to phase out Ziv Television Programs and reorganize as United Artists Television two years later.